-No. (41-1, Visual Prominence Open/ long distance (high) (tick appropriate) (tick appropriate) (tick appropriate) (tick appropriate) (tick appropriate) (tick appropriate) ( Intermittent (medium) Limited (low) Landscape Condition Integrity and unity of landscape Eastern area of cell is managed pasture, with western area left as scrub and trees with no access Aesthetic & Sensory Transactility (H/M/I) Low How is the landscape experienced?
-The rural farmland character of this cell, has been affected by the surrounding residential The rural farmland character of this cell to the north east.
-This cell does have some very good trees and A39 passing the cell to the north east.
+Visual Prominence (tick appropriate) Open/ long distance (high) Long distance open views to Penryn, and beyond to land to the north east Cells 5, 7 13, and 14 are visible from this cell Intermittent (medium) Limited (low) Landscape Condition Integrity and unity of landscape Eastern area of cell is managed pasture, with western area left as scrub and trees with no access Aesthetic & Sensory Tranquillity (H/ M/ L) Tow How is the landscape experienced?
+The rural farmland character of this cell, has been affected by the surrounding residential properties and A39 passing the cell to the north east.
 This cell does have some very good trees along the stream corridor which should be retained.
-Voy courses / visual or A30 to the north eact ney sources / visual of Abo to the north and wast of the call outside the cell) Industrial estate to the north east Cell to Cell relationship What is the key This cell has been divided and only half assessed.
+Key sources / visual or A39 to the north east noise (both within and Housing to the north and west of the cell. outside the cell) Industrial estate to the north east Cell to Cell relationship d What is the key This cell has been divided and only half assessed.
 The remaining area was shaded Red prior to information relating to the landscape assessment. adjacent cell?
-This rural farmland has The A2O and minor B road make a physical conserstion between this cell and cell 15 THE ASS AND THINOT B TOAD HAKE A PHYSICAL SEPARATION DELWEEN LINS CENTED.
-Photograph numbers 1 View from A39 roundabout to north east 7 Mature trees within steam corridor m, View to far north east 4 : ιΩ v Granite gateposts and route of informal path and overgrown area to west 0 1 View along stone boundary wall to overgrown area \ View up footpath with granite stile and gate posts Views from outside cell View of cell from A39 Other Information to when the course of the coll has been 19th to comin to those a major of the continue.
-Look into local nistory as Look into local history as to wny the area to the west of the cell has been left to scrub.
+This rural farmland has The A39 and minor B road make a physical separation between this cell and cell 15 Photograph numbers 1 View from A39 roundabout to north east 2 Mature trees within steam corridor m · View to far north east 4 י פו Granite gateposts and route of informal path and overgrown area to west 1 0 View along stone boundary will to overgrown area \ 8 View up footpath with granite stile and gate posts Views from outside cell Viaw of cell from 439 מניסים כפון Other Information Look into local history as Other Information Look into local history as to why the area to the west of the cell has been left to scrub.
 Is there a reason?
 Mining activity?